-6.8 Corporate Fleet: £2.216m overspend
+6.8 Corporate Fleet: £2.184m overspend

 Reflects the projected net overspend associated with the corporate fleet.
 The cost of the Council's fleet remains a budget pressure mainly due to rising expenditure in relation to the external hire of vehicles used by services together with the cost of parts and materials for vehicle repairs.
-A review is ongoing to ensure the overall fleet utilised by services is in line with the budget provision available and that the true cost of fleet managed on behalf of external bodies is recovered accordingly and the outcome will be reported to members as part of future monitoring reports.
+A review is underway to ensure the overall fleet utilised by services is in line with the budget provision available and that the true cost of fleet managed on behalf of external bodies is recovered accordingly.
+This review is ongoing and the outcome will be reported to members as part of future monitoring reports.